 - Understand the uses and limits of these approaches

 - Can implement their own simple models

 - Can appreciate the CSCS seminars

 Students should have more advanced skills/knowledge in a relevant field such as dynamical systems, computer modeling, or other approaches to complex systems modeling, perhaps as applied to a particular domain.

 Students must take five courses, including the Group A course, the Group C course and at least one course from Group D for a total of 15 to 19 credits.
-Within Group D, students with weaker mathematics backgrounds should take CMPLXSYS 510; students with stronger math backgrounds should take CMPLXSYS 520 or 541.
-It is possible to replace the Group D course with an equivalent advanced dynamical systems course or, in very special circumstances, to replace the Group C course with an equivalent course but every student must take at least one of CMPLXSYS 510 or CMPLXSYS 530.
-The courses in Group B represent the minimal programming and calculus background required for the courses in Groups C and D; we anticipate that most students will not need to take these courses.
-They do not count toward the five courses in the certificate program.
+It is possible to replace the Group D course with an equivalent advanced dynamical systems course or, in very special circumstances, to replace the Group C course with an equivalent course.
+The courses in Group B represent the minimal programming and calculus background required for the courses in Groups C and D. They do not count toward the five courses in the certificate program.